Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Inferential methods and guarantees

 \end{theorem}

 A few comments are in order.
-Bounded norm of the covariates as well as bounded baseline hazard, Assumptions \ref{assume:Z} and \ref{assume:Lam}, appear commonly in non-linear high dimensional models including the generalized linear model \citep{vdGeerEtal14} and the Cox proportional hazards regression model \citep{HuangEtal13}, as well as the additive hazards models \citep{LinLv13}.
-Assumptions \ref{assume:varD} and \ref{assume:event} require the at-risk as well as the event rate to be bounded above zero on some overlap set in the covariate space, i.e.~where $\Var(D|\bZ)$ or equivalently, the probabilities of assignment to treatment and control, is bounded above zero.
-We acknowledge that such assumptions are made possible by the regression models that are postulated over the whole covariate space, and care needs to be taken in interpretation of the results in practice if positivity assumption does not hold \citep{WestreichCole10}.
+Bounded norm of the covariates appear commonly in non-linear high dimensional models including the generalized linear model \citep{vdGeerEtal14}, the Cox proportional hazards model \citep{HuangEtal13}, as well as the additive hazards models \citep{LinLv13}.
+Positivity assumption, or the overlap assumption, that requires the propensity scores for all subjects to be bounded away from zero, as well as positive at-risk and event rates, are necessary assumptions for causal and survival inferences, respectively.

-The conditions in Assumption \ref{assume:inf} collectively play a similar role as the commonly used, high-level requirement in semiparametrics where each estimator is required to converge at $n^{-1/4}$ rate or faster \citep{Robinson88,ChernozhukovEtal17,BelloniEtal13,BelloniEtal15Bka,Farrell15}.
-Here, our conditions are weaker, allowing one or two (but not all simultaneously) of our estimators to converge arbitrarily slow as long as the products
+The conditions in Assumption \ref{assume:inf}, collectively, play a similar role as the commonly used, high-level requirement in semiparametric literature where each estimator is required to converge at $n^{-1/4}$ rate or faster \citep{Robinson88,BelloniEtal13,Farrell15}.
+Here, \eqref{eq:rate-inf} allows one or two (but not all simultaneously) of our estimators to converge arbitrarily slowly, in $l_1$ sense (which in low-dimensions is equivalent to $l_2$ sense), as long as the products

 converge at the $n^{-1/2} $ rate.
 The latter product is specific for the semiparametric additive hazards model and is new in the literature, namely, the interference of the infinite-dimensional $\Lambda$ and the treatment model coefficients.

-The proof of Theorem \ref{thm:aalen} has two parts.
-In the first part, we establish the asymptotic equivalence
+If the distribution of the covariates $\bZ$ can be learned under suitable model assumptions, we may further improve the rate assumptions by leveraging the information about $Z$ \citep{RobinsEtal17}.
+Another new aspect is the rate $ \sqrt{\log(p)}\| \hat \beta - \beta_0 \|_1$ in \eqref{eq:rate-inf}, which in turn is a result of a high-dimensional dependencies in the risk-sets.
+Section \ref{section:cf} discusses cross-fitting and there we showcase rate double robustness of our procedure.

-by utilizing that fact that the orthogonality score is insensitive to perturbations in the nuisance parameters.
-In the second part, we use the identifiability from Lemma \ref{lem:score} to establish the asymptotic normality of $\hth$.
-Our proof technique allows $\bbeta_0^\top\bZ_i$ to grow arbitrarily large, as $\|\bbeta_0\|_1$ grows with $p$ and $n$.
-Our asymptotic normality is the first result established with unbounded hazards of a survival outcome, which distinguishes us from the existing literature \citep{HouEtal19,YuEtal2018}.
+The proof of Theorem \ref{thm:aalen} is given in the Supplementary Materials.
+We note that $\bbeta_0^\top\bZ_i$ is allowed to grow arbitrarily large, as $\|\bbeta_0\|_1$ grows with $p$ and $n$.
+To the best of our knowledge, Theorem \ref{thm:aalen} is the first such result with unbounded conditional hazard function of a survival outcome, which distinguishes us from the existing works \citep{HouEtal19,YuEtal2018}.